 Servings: 8 to 10

 Bell pepper, scallions, cumin and chili powder give this stuffing a Southwestern accent; it’s a perfect partner for a Grill-Roasted Turkey.
-Use the Stuffing Recipe Maker to create your own customized stuffing recipe.

 Add the bread to the large mixing bowl, along with the parsley, scallions, oregano, cumin seeds, and chili powder, and toss well.
 Add salt and pepper to taste.